1. Where do I send my application?

 2. If I am applying for more than one awards category, do I need to have separate references for each category?

 You need to submit an application for each award category.
 For example, if you apply for two categories, say in Academics and Community Services, you will need a complete application package for each: one for Academics and one for Community Services.

-For the references, you must have one reference from a staff member at your school for each award category.
-Using the scenario of applying for Academics and Community Services, you need one reference that is specific for Academics and one reference that is specific for Community Services.
-Do not use the same two references for both award applications.
+For the references, you must have two references, at least one from a staff member at your school, for each award category.
+Using the scenario of applying for Academics and Community Services, you need two references that are specific for Academics and two references that are specific for Community Services.
+Do not use the same references for both award applications.

 3. Is there a limit as to how many students can apply from one high school?